Trudeau government drops $912-million contract with WE Charity

 Friday, 3 July 2020 ()

-The Trudeau government has decided to yank management of a $912-million contract from WE Charity in a “mutually agreed upon decision” after a week of controversy.
+The Trudeau government has decided to yank management of a $912-million contract from WE Charity in a “mutually agreed up decision” after a week of controversy.

 “While WE Charity launched the program and saw over 35,000 applications within the first week, including 64% of applicants identifying as visible minorities, 23% from rural Canada, and 10% individuals from LGBTQ2 communities, moving forward they will not be managing the program,” minister Bardish Chagger said in an email.